joanseg/The-Positioning-Manual/chapters/11-Risk.md

 It's tempting to elevate one of these types above the other, but that would be completely unfair and arbitrary.
 It takes both types for modern society to function and thrive.
 Both types can make excellent business owners.
 Both types can become successful specialists who build wonderful market positions.
 And neither type is more likely to have a better or more satisfying career.

-Now that said, entrepreneur types will usually be more flexible about how they structure their business, while craftspeople will likely be *less* flexible.
+That said, entrepreneur types will usually be more flexible about how they structure their business, while craftspeople will likely be *less* flexible.
 Entrepreneurs will be less constrained by the realities of the market, while craftspeople will sometimes be more constrained by those realities.
 This has real implications for how you choose to specialize.

 If you're on the Craftsperson end of this spectrum, you face two constraints, and certain combinations of those constraints can present a very difficult obstacle to successfully specializing.